robertlarkins/software-engineering-glossary/SoftwareDesign/README.md

 # Software Design

-Domain Driven Design
-The code classes should reflect real world objects for that domain.
-That is, each class should have a real world counterpart.

 ## Anti-Patterns

  - Postel's Law - also known as the *Robustness Principle*, was used when first developing Internet protocols, but should be avoided now in favour of stronger standards: